Hardware Setup

 Go to Settings → Devices → Audio → Audio settings.

-In the Input list, select the interface to which the microphone is connected.
+In the Microphone dropdown list, select the interface to which the microphone is connected.
 Say a few words, and if the equipment is functioning and recognized by the terminal, the indicator at the top of the menu will vary according to the volume of your voice.

-To test the microphone, click Start Test.
-Check the volume and quality of the incoming audio signal through the terminal speakers.
-If the volume settings are not satisfactory (for example, the sound is too weak), adjust the microphone volume using the slider at the top of the web panel screen.
+To test the microphone, click Start test.
+Check the volume and playback quality of the incoming audio signal through the terminal speakers.
+If the volume settings are not satisfactory (for example, if the sound is too low), adjust the microphone volume using the slider at the top of the web panel screen.

-Built-in speakerphones come with an integrated echo canceller.
-Therefore, when using them, you should set the software echo cancellation mode to Disabled in the settings.
-Enabling software echo cancellation on the terminal will work effectively when outputting sound to a TV or other external audio devices.
+Complete speakerphones come with a built-in echo canceller, so the software echo cancellation mode should be set to Disabled in the settings when using them.
+Enabling software echo cancellation on the terminal will be effective when outputting sound to a TV or other external audio devices.

 To eliminate echo, select the appropriate Echo cancellation mode:

-• Half-duplex is effective when the microphone is placed very close to the speaker;
+• Half-duplex – effective when the microphone is very close to the speaker;

 • Custom – includes parameters optimized for a specific device.

-Enable Microphone boost to automatically adjust the microphone sensitivity.
+Enable Microphone gain control for automatic microphone sensitivity adjustment.
 This setting is available if one of the echo cancellation modes is selected.

-When using microphone gain control (AGC), various noise or sound distortions may occur along with increased volume.
+When using microphone input gain (AGC), various noise or sound distortions may occur along with the volume.
 We recommend using this setting only when absolutely necessary.

-Additionally, if there is background noise in the room where TrueConf Group is being used, activate Noise reduction to eliminate unwanted sounds and improve speech clarity.
-When using a USB speakerphone, both the echo canceller and noise reduction should be disabled; when using an analog microphone, they should be enabled.
-If a speakerphone is used for sound capture and an HDMI-connected device (such as TV panel or monitor speakers) is used for output, the hardware echo canceller will not function, and a software-based solution should be used instead.
+If there is background noise in the room where TrueConf Group is used, activate Noise suppression to eliminate unwanted sounds and improve speech clarity.
+When using a USB speakerphone, both the echo canceller and noise suppression should be turned off, while they should be enabled when using an analog microphone.
+If a speakerphone is used for audio capture and an HDMI-connected device (such as TV panel or monitor speakers) is used for output, the hardware echo canceller will not function, and software-based echo cancellation should be used instead.

 Audio settings (noise cancellation, echo cancellation, and volume) are saved for each device individually.